Dingding-Hu/BPLR-package/README.md

 This package contains the following functions:

-- `BPLR`: An approximation of the ROC curve and point estimate of the Youden index, cutoff point and AUC using different methods (by changing the argument `method`)
+- `BPLR`: Return the estimates of the ROC curve, AUC, Youden index, and optimal cutoff point using different methods (by changing the argument `method`)

 # Usage